LionelCauthy/gesture_count_recognition/README.roboflow.txt

-gesture_recognition - v3 11.28
+gesture_recognition - v5 spin_gest
 ==============================

-This dataset was exported via roboflow.com on November 28, 2025 at 2:43 AM GMT
+This dataset was exported via roboflow.com on November 29, 2025 at 5:40 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects